PJWaters/Coo/README.md

 # Coo - F.A.R.M BoilerPlate
 F.A.R.M - FastAPI, React, MongoDB

-This boilerplate utilizes FastAPI to build a REST API, MongoDB for data storag, and React to build the front end
+This boilerplate utilizes FastAPI to build a REST API, MongoDB for data storage, and React to build the front end

 ## Technologies
 ### Backend